Adaptation to the Age of Pandemics

 There are factors which point to future pandemics being more frequent and more severe than what man has experienced.
 One driver of increased vulnerability is that there are more of us.
 With 7.5 billion men, women and children on the planet, and frequent travel by many of us, there are greater opportunities for pathogens to infect communities.
 Health costs will slow or be reversed as population growth stops.

 The pandemic shadow will also be an incentive to slow and reverse climate change and reduce industrial pollution levels.
 Science tells us that a hotter planet encourages insects and pathogens to expand their geographic range, as has occurred with malaria.
-On top of that, here is evidence that prolonged exposure to heavy pollution increases vulnerability to Covid19 and other diseases.
+On top of that, here is evidence that prolonged exposure to heavy pollution increases vulnerability to Covid19 mutations and other diseases.

 Threats of pandemics have been with Homo sapiens from our start and will likely continue indefinitely.
 As an optimist, I submit that serious pandemics encourage all of us to look critically at how we live, and that may be a very good thing.